Bed Bug Heat Treatment: What to expect

 Killing Bed Bugs with Steam

-Vapor steamers leave less water behind preventing dangerous mold.
+Vapor steamers are another tool to kill bed bugs with heat.
+The deadly hot steam leaves less water behind reducing the possibility of dangerous mold.
 It is strongly suggested you wear a paint and pesticide respirator when using steam cleaners in your home.
 Steamers are useful for treating molding, baseboards, furniture (test first), bed frames, mattresses, rugs, and cars.
 Vapor Steam Cleaners can reach temperatures of 240-360 degrees or higher, and can cause dangerous burns, so use caution.

 IMPORTANT: Do not use steam on areas that have been treated with pesticides as it will vaporize and remove the pesticides, and you risk inhaling the vaporized chemicals.
 Always test on a discreet location first as heat can melt paint, strip finish, melt glue damage prints and wood, and cause real damage to possessions or you, be careful, you may be sleep deprived.

-The most effective steam cleaner will be a Vapor Steam cleaner with attachments and a hose.
+The most effective steam cleaner will be a canister high pressure steam cleaner with attachments and a hose.
 A long cord makes the job easier.

 Start with the mattress making sure to treat the seams, labels, and any other attachments.
-Next, move to the chairs and sofas taking care with cushions, seams and buttons. (sofa cushions can be put in a PackTite if you have one and can take up to six hours to treat).
-Pull out beds should be treated just like any mattress or bed frame, with detail.
+Next, move to the chairs and sofas taking care with cushions, seams and buttons.
+Sofa cushions and fancy pillows can be put in a bed bug oven if you have one and can take up to six hours to gently heat treat.
+Pull out beds should be treated just like any mattress or bed frame, with detail, steaming every inch.

 Move slowly when steam treating resting for a count of 5 or for 5-10 seconds along every surface.
 Be sure the steamer is set to the lowest pressure setting so as not to blow bed bugs away where the heat won’t reach them.